paullu-teach/C275.CPP.Intro.Labs.2022/ID/wqi3/labs/Lab03R2/README.md

 ## Goal

-The goal of this lab is to find B in the formula R = (A + B) / 2 given R and A.
+The goal of this lab is to find B in the formula R = (A + B) / 2 given A and then R.

 ## Example